Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Methodology

 We evaluated o3 under its low- and medium-effort reasoning settings.\footnote{OpenAI does not specify the token budget allocated to these settings.
-Due to resource constraints, we did not test the high-effort setting.} We evaluated Gemini 2.5 Pro and Claude Sonnet 4 with a reasoning budget of 16,000 tokens, chosen to roughly approximate OpenAI's medium-effort setting.
-Additionally, across all reasoning models and modalities, we evaluated two tool-access conditions: one in which Python tools were enabled and one in which they were not.
+Due to resource constraints, we did not test the high-effort setting.} We evaluated Gemini 2.5 Pro and Claude Sonnet 4 with a reasoning budget of 16,000 tokens, which roughly approximates OpenAI's medium-effort setting.
+Additionally, for reasoning models we evaluated two tool-access conditions: one in which Python tools were enabled and one in which they were not.